 More than a dozen years later and this site has become the place where I think, often but not exclusively about books—but then books are a means of listening to the thoughts of others so that you can hear your own thoughts more clearly.
 Contributions have waxed and waned over the years as life got busy, but I never stopped reading, and I always come back.

 In my waged work, I have worked as a product strategist, UX leader, and editor, bringing a cross-disciplinary perspective to the work of building teams, products, and organizations.
-I am currently a senior product manager at Nava PBC, where I help make government services simple, accessible, and effective for all.
+I am currently a senior product manager at Nava PBC, where I help make government services simple, effective, and accessible for all.
 I most recently served as editorial lead on The COVID Tracking Project and as VP of Product at Vox Media.
 I am also co-founder and former editor-in-chief of the much-loved small press A Book Apart.

 I live in Philadelphia.